gruntwork-io/cloud-nuke/README.md

 - Deleting all IAM users in an AWS account
 - Deleting all Secrets Manager Secrets in an AWS account
 - Deleting all NAT Gateways in an AWS account
+- Deleting all GuardDuty instances in an AWS account
 - Revoking the default rules in the un-deletable default security group of a VPC

 ### BEWARE!